asbru-cm/asbru-cm/doc/Manual/Preferences/KeePassXC.md

 !!! note "Why don't you implement the browser integration?"

-    Perhaps in the future could be possible.
+    Perhaps in the future it could be possible.
 And the current implementation would be ready to do so.

     But as of this date (2020-03-12), the Ásbrú project, is still recovering from the hard migration to gkt3 and there are many features and stability issues that need to be addressed.

     This was the must balanced path to deliver a good integration and attend all other issues.

 ## Why did you have to rewrite and brake compatibility?